The Five Best Dogs in ‘Dungeons & Dragons’

-For a game known for its dungeons and its dragons, it sure is filled with some astoundingly good dogs.
+For a game all about dungeons and its dragons, it sure is packed with astoundingly good dogs.
 Here are five of the best.

-And before you ask, yes you can pet all of these dogs in Dungeons & Dragons.
+And before you ask, yes you can pet all of these dogs.

 Of the many dogs you’ll find in Dungeons & Dragons, only a stalwart few are trained to work in tandem with a rider to traverse long distances at speed, carrying important messages, or on occasion charging into battle (though who would make a sweet face like that one charge into violence?
 Only a horrific monster, that’s who).